-Therefore, the proposed source is subject to the public notification requirements of Regulation 2-1-412.
-A public notice was prepared and sent to all addresses within 1,000 feet of the proposed source and parents and guardians of students of the following school:
+This project is located within an Overburdened Community and is therefore subject to the public notification requirements of Regulation 2-1-412.
+A public notice will be prepared and sent to all addresses within 1,000 feet of the proposed source.